-The SBCERA total investment portfolio return, net of fees was -0.1% for the year ended June 30, 2022 and outperformed its benchmark return by 11.2%.
-The median fund in the InvMetrics peer group universe of large Public Funds returned -7.6% in the same period.
-The Fund's five-year return net-of-fees for the period ended June 30, 2022 was 8.0% and ranked in the 13th percentile in its peer group and outperformed the fund's Investment Policy Benchmark by 3.5%.
-That is, in the past five years, SBCERA's returns are higher than 87% of its peer group.
-Over the past 10 years, the Fund's return of 8.3% outperformed the actuarial rate of return of 7.25% and ranks in the 21st percentile in its peer group.
-Based on risk, the plan's 5-year and 10-year standard deviation, ranked in the third and first percentile in its peer group (least variable), resulting in a risk-adjusted return (as measured by the Sharpe Ratio) of 0.9 in the past 5-years and 1.3 in the past 10-years.
-On a risk-adjusted basis, SBCERA ranks in the 3rd and 4th percentile in its peer group.
+The SBCERA total investment portfolio return, net of fees was 5.0% for the year ended June 30, 2023 and underperformed its benchmark return by 2.2%.
+The median fund in the InvMetrics peer group universe of large Public Funds returned 7.5% in the same period.
+The Fund's five-year return net- of-fees for the period ended June 30, 2023 outperformed its policy benchmark by 2.7% and returned 7.3% while ranking in the 22nd percentile in its peer group.
+That is, in the past five years, SBCERA's returns are higher than 78% of its peer group.
+Over the past 10 years, the Fund's return of 7.3% outperformed the actuarial rate of return of 7.25% and ranked in the 47th percentile in its peer group.
+Assessing SBCERA's risk profile, the 5-year and 10-year standard deviation ranked in the first percentile in its peer group (least variable), resulting in risk-adjusted returns (as measured by the Sharpe Ratio) that rank in the 13th percentile over 5-years and 4th percentile over 10-years.